-- increased regulatory and compliance requirements; - regulatory restrictions on revenue streams of acquired businesses; - implementation or remediation of controls, procedures and policies at the acquired company; - diversion of management time and focus from operation of our then-existing business to acquisition integration challenges; - coordination of product, sales, marketing and program, and systems management functions; - · transition of the acquired company's users and customers onto our systems; - retention of employees from the acquired company; - integration of employees from the acquired company into our organization; - integration of the acquired company's accounting, information management, human resource and other administrative systems and operations generally with ours; - liability for activities of the acquired company prior to the acquisition, including violations of law, commercial disputes, and tax and other known and unknown liabilities; and - increased litigation or other claims in connection with the acquired company, including claims brought by terminated employees, customers, former stockholders or other third parties.
+- increased regulatory and compliance requirements; - regulatory restrictions on revenue streams of acquired businesses; - implementation or remediation of controls, procedures and policies at the acquired company;

+- diversion of management time and focus from operation of our then-existing business to acquisition integration challenges; - coordination of product, sales, marketing and program, and systems management functions; - · transition of the acquired company's users and customers onto our systems; - retention of employees from the acquired company; - integration of employees from the acquired company into our organization; - integration of the acquired company's accounting, information management, human resource and other administrative systems and operations generally with ours; - liability for activities of the acquired company prior to the acquisition, including violations of law, commercial disputes, and tax and other known and unknown liabilities; and - increased litigation or other claims in connection with the acquired company, including claims brought by terminated employees, customers, former stockholders or other third parties.

 If we are unable to successfully integrate an acquired business or technology or otherwise address these difficulties and challenges or other problems encountered in connection with an acquisition, we might not realize the anticipated benefits of that acquisition, we might incur unanticipated liabilities or we might otherwise suffer harm to our business generally.
+Unanticipated costs, delays or other operational or financial problems related to integrating the acquired company and business with our company may result in the diversion of our management's attention from other business issues and opportunities.
 To integrate acquired businesses, we must implement our technology systems in the acquired operations and integrate and manage the personnel of the acquired operations.
 We also must effectively integrate the different cultures of acquired business organizations into our own in a way that aligns various interests, and may need to enter new markets in which we have no or limited experience and where competitors in such markets have stronger market positions.
+Failures or difficulties in integrating the operations of the businesses that we acquire, including their personnel, technology, compliance programs, financial systems, distribution and general business operations and procedures, marketing, promotion and other relationships, may affect our ability to grow and may result in us incurring asset impairment or restructuring charges.